sshleifer/cloning/README.md

 3) Other image augmentation techniques that synthetically create sharp turn data

-4) Post-processing that slows down if the steering angle is high
+4) Post-processing that slows down the throttle if the steering angle is high.